Switch Component¶

 Configuration variables:

-name (Required, string): The name of the switch.
+• name (Optional, string): The name of the switch.
+At least one of id and name must be specified.

 Note